Tom of Finland

-Touko Valio Laaksonen (8 May 1920 – 7 November 1991), pseudonym Tom of Finland, was a Finnish artist who made stylized highly masculinized homoerotic art, and influenced late 20th-century gay culture.
+Touko Valio Laaksonen (8 May 1920 – 7 November 1991), known by the pseudonym Tom of Finland, was a Finnish artist who made stylized erotic art featuring hypermasculinity, and influenced late 20th-century gay culture.
 He has been called the "most influential creator of gay pornographic images" by cultural historian Joseph W. Slade.
-Over the course of four decades, he produced some 3,500 illustrations, mostly featuring men with exaggerated primary and secondary sex traits, wearing tight or partially removed clothing.
+Over the course of four decades, he produced some 3,500 illustrations, mostly featuring men with exaggerated sexual traits, wearing tight or partially removed clothing.

 Early life

 Laaksonen was born on 8 May 1920 and raised by a middle-class family in Kaarina, a town in southwestern Finland, near the city of Turku.
 Both of his parents Suoma and Edwin Laaksonen were schoolteachers at the grammar school that served Kaarina.
 The family lived in the school building's attached living quarters.

 He went to school in Turku and in 1939, at the age of 19, he moved to Helsinki to study advertising.
 In his spare time he also started drawing erotic images for his own pleasure, based on images of male laborers he had seen from an early age.
 At first he kept these drawings hidden, but then destroyed them "at least by the time I went to serve the army."
-The country became embroiled in the Winter War with the USSR, and then became formally involved in World War II, and he was conscripted in February 1940 into the Finnish Army.
+The country became embroiled in the Winter War with the Soviet Union, and then became formally involved in World War II, and he was conscripted in February 1940 into the Finnish Army.
 He served as an anti-aircraft officer, holding the rank of second lieutenant.
 He later attributed his fetishistic interest in uniformed men to encounters with men in army uniform, especially soldiers of the German Wehrmacht serving in Finland at that time.
-"In my drawings I have no political statements to make, no ideology.
+He said, "In my drawings I have no political statements to make, no ideology.
 I am thinking only about the picture itself.
 The whole Nazi philosophy, the racism and all that, is hateful to me, but of course I drew them anyway—they had the sexiest uniforms!"
 After the war, in 1945, he returned to studies.

 Laaksonen's artwork of this period compared to later works is considered more romantic and softer with "gentle-featured shapes and forms".
 The men featured were middle-class, as opposed to the sailors, bikers, lumberjacks, construction workers, and other members of stereotypically hypermasculine working class groups that feature in his later work.
-Another key difference is the lack of dramatic compositions, self-assertive poses, muscular bodies and "detached exotic settings" that his later work embodied.
+Another key difference is the lack of dramatic compositions, self-assertive poses, muscular bodies, and "detached exotic settings" that his later work embodied.